Gavin Hayes

 Gavin Hayes (born May 14, 2004) is an American professional ice hockey player who is a left winger for the Rockford IceHogs of the American Hockey League (AHL) as a prospect to the Chicago Blackhawks of the National Hockey League (NHL).
 He was selected by the Blackhawks in the third round, 66th overall, of the 2022 NHL entry draft.

 Personal life

 Hayes has three brothers who also play hockey.
-Older brother Avery Hayes is a forward for the Wilkes-Barre/Scranton Penguins.
-Younger brother, Travis Hayes, is a forward for the Soo Greyhounds and was a teammate of Gavin's during the 2023–24 season.
-On April 12, 2025, youngest brother Elijah Hayes was also drafted by the Soo Greyhounds in the 12th round of the OHL Priority Selection.
+His older brother, Avery, is a forward under contract to the Pittsburgh Penguins.
+A younger brother, Travis, is a forward for the Soo Greyhounds and was a teammate of Gavin's during the 2023–24 season.
+On April 12, 2025, his youngest brother Elijah Hayes was also drafted by the Soo Greyhounds in the 12th round of the OHL Priority Selection.

 Playing career

 Junior

 Hayes played his junior hockey for the Flint Firebirds of the Ontario Hockey League beginning in the 2021-22 season, a season in which the Firebirds made it to the conference finals where they lost in seven games to the Windsor Spitfires.
 He achieved his junior career highs with 41 goals and 40 assists (81 points) in 66 games in the 2022-23 season.
 On January 7, 2024, Hayes was traded to the Sault Ste.
 Marie Greyhounds.
 Gavin's brother, Travis Hayes, is also a forward for the Soo Greyhounds.